khalilbitarAUB/eece490-rag-eduai/README.md

 ### RAG Pipeline
 - Document ingestion and preprocessing.
 - Embedding and semantic indexing of institutional content.
-- Retrieval and ranking of relevant document snippets.
+- Retrieval and ranking of relevant document snippets using similarity search.
 - Contextual answer generation using an optimized Large Language Model (LLM).

 ### Backend and Frontend Technologies